sameer-haider/human-language-technologies/README.md

 ## Chatbot Project - Interstellar
 Built a simple chatbot using AIML and multiple nlp techniques.
 Chatbot answered questions within the domain of the movie Interstellar directed by Christopher Nolan.
 Link to [repo](https://github.com/sameer-haider/HLT-chatbot-project).

-# Summary
-Throughout this semester, I have learned many things in my Human Language Technologies (CS 4395.001) class.
-I have learned about the foundation of natural language processing and had a lot of hands on experience working with AI and NLP technology.
-I know a lot about preprocessing, different word embeddings, and various prominent NLP models.

-Overall, I learned many different things, and I hope that this portfolio shows how my skills have grown throughout this class.